 Livable City Year (LCY) is a partnership between the University of Washington and one local government for one year.
-We are partnering with the City of Bellevue this year, and will conduct more than 30 projects across multiple disciplines and campuses.
+We are partnering with the City of Bellevue this year, and are conducting roughly 30 projects across multiple disciplines and campuses.